 I am Golden Girls fanatic who takes solace in knowing I don’t need a reason to wear lipstick and heels to the grocery store.
-My jam sessions in the kitchen are compliments of Bob Marley, Michael McDonald, The Spinners, Ray LaMontagne, and Luther Vandross, Anthony Hamilton, Huey Lewis and the News, Sade, and Gavin DeGraw, just to name a few.
+My jam sessions in the kitchen are compliments of Bob Marley, Michael McDonald, The Spinners, Ray LaMontagne, Luther Vandross, Anthony Hamilton, Huey Lewis and the News, Sade, and Gavin DeGraw, just to name a few.

-I’m a certified nutritional therapist and mostly plant-based eater about 90 % during the week with a wiggle room of about 10% for balance… we do live right behind Chick-fil-A, I have a sweet tooth, and will reach for just about anything else I want when I want it…as I said, balance.
+I’m a certified nutritional therapist and personal trainer, a mostly plant-based eater about 90 % during the week with a wiggle room of about 10% for balance… we do live right behind Chick-fil-A, I have a sweet tooth, and will reach for just about anything else I want when I want it…as I said, balance.

 I love shopping for local produce, specifically, local farmers in the vicinity – my favs — Jenny Jack Farm in Pine Mountain, GA.
 Eating local and in season with Jenny Jack and other organic farmers makes for the best nutrient-dense fruits and veggies that will power-up your immune system while providing the nourishment your body needs from head to toe!

 I am a daughter, a sister, and a proud mother of two!
 My eldest, Jahmai, is 14 and Imri is eight months.
 As crazy as it may sound, the age gap between the boys created a much-needed balance in the throws of raising a teenage son.